Skip to content

 1. Have a budget on paper before making an offer.

 The purchase offer process can happen quickly, especially in a real estate market like the Bay Area.
-So you’ll want to make sure you have your financial ducks in a row before you taking the plunge.
+So you’ll want to make sure you have your financial ducks in a row before taking the plunge.

-It’s wise to have a basic housing budget on paper before making an offer.
 The last thing you want to do is offer more for a house than you can realistically afford to pay.
 And that’s where the budget comes into play.
 It gives you a price “ceiling” when it comes to negotiating with the seller.

-2. Validate the seller’s asking price by using “comps.”
+2. Validate the seller’s asking price by using comps.

 In other words, it’s a “sanity check.”